 Timor-Leste is not an island of dreams.
 It’s a nation of struggle, from its hard-won independence in 1975 to the subsistence farming that sustains 80 percent of its people.
 It’s a remote and vulnerable island, isolated in many ways from the rest of Asia.
 Though only the size of Connecticut, Timor-Leste’s challenges are substantial, especially for its rural poor: poverty is common, hunger is widespread, opportunity is rare, and climate change is threatening.

 In 2015, we traveled to Timor-Leste and met a 15-year-old girl named Lourdes, who was trying to change that narrative.
-Living high in the island’s mountains, Lourdes harbored a dream that seemed almost impossible: to graduate from school and become Minister of Education.
+Living high in the island’s mountains, Lourdes harboured a dream that seemed almost impossible: to graduate from school and become Minister of Education.

 There were hurdles in the way.
 Lourdes’ family are farmers, one of the most vulnerable ways of life on earth.
 She lives in a small, remote village of 800 people nearly a four-hour drive from Dili, on a road so perilous that it would take only 15 minutes as the crow flies.
 She loved school, but she didn’t have electricity.
 She dreamed big, but she didn’t know whether that would be enough.

 Thanks to a solar lamp from Mercy Corps, Lourdes studied long into the night.
-Her favorite subject was economics, and even as a teenager she was a leader in her school and her family.
+Her favourite subject was economics, and even as a teenager she was a leader in her school and her family.

 This year, we visited Lourdes again.
 Standing next to the solar lamp she still uses, she told us how she was preparing to graduate from high school — the second person in her family to do so, and the first girl.
 Soon she would be leaving home and making the long drive to Dili to go to university.